bytebound/AffiliateWP-Woocommerce-MyAccount-Integration/README.md

 # AffiliateWP-Woocommerce-MyAccount-Integration

 # Description:
-Adds a custom affiliate tab and AffiliateWP content to the Woocommerce My Account area for better integration and management.
+Adds a custom affiliate tab and AffiliateWP content to the Woocommerce My Account area for better integration and management of affiliate links.

 # Details:
 - Wordpress version: 5.3.3